dmidlo/histdata.com-tools/README.md

 # histdata.com-tools

-A Multi-threaded/Multi-Process command-line utility and python ETL package that downloads currency exchange rates from Histdata.com.
-Optional InfluxDB and Jupyter integrations are available through extras.
+A command-line utility and Python ETL package that downloads currency exchange rates from Histdata.com.
+Optional Temporal sidecar, InfluxDB, and Jupyter integrations are available through extras.
 Works on MacOS, Linux & Windows Systems.
 **Requires Python3.10+**

 **NEW:** Expanded API support!!!